USB HDMI Capture

 This is a capture cable that can capture 1080p by utilizing the high-speed transfer of USB3.0.
-This can be captured by windows and even macs without drivers, as video is transferred in the UVC codec and audio in the UAC codec.
+(It is USB2.0.
+2020 8.1 added) This can be captured by windows and even macs without drivers, as video is transferred in the UVC codec and audio in the UAC codec.

 I bought this from Aliexpress.